 Introduction

-A key concept behind personal budgets (PBs) for mental health service-users and carers is flexibility for them to organise support around their own lives rather than passively accepting professional services: it is a philosophy of independent living (Spandler & Vick, 2006) encompassing benefits such as social inclusion and opportunities for mental health recovery. a central role for individuals in assessing their own needs and encouragement to identify outcomes; the principle of the person being informed of the budget allocated to support them; and being offered budget a variety of means to increase their control over the money spent on them for those unwilling/unable to take up direct payments (DPs) (Stevens et al., 2011).
+A key concept behind personal budgets (PBs) for mental health service-users and carers is flexibility for them to organise support around their own lives rather than passively accepting professional services: it is a philosophy of independent living (Spandler & Vick, 2006) encompassing benefits such as social inclusion and opportunities for mental health recovery.
+Those being offered direct payments (DPs) should take a central role in identifying and controlling the outcomes they desire within an allocated budget (Stevens et al., 2011).

 The term Self-Directed Support (SDS) is often used interchangeably with personalisation.
 Both refer to the provision of individualised services.
 In this study a Personal Budget refers is an individual budget where allocated money is managed by the Local Authority (LA), and a Direct Payment (DPs) is where the person receives cash to direct their own services.